akaushik12/Assignment3/README.md

 'Document' is the word documentation file

-'CreatingTable' file is for creating Tables using Toad 'DDL.sql' file is DDLScript file for creating Tables using Toad
+'CreatingTable' file is for creating Tables using Toad and 'DDL.sql' file is DDLScript file for creating Tables using Toad

-'SplitLoginandGenderPackage' is the SSIS package file for splitting gender and login into domain and userID
+'SplitLoginandGenderPackage' is the SSIS package file for splitting login into domain and userID and then splitting records according to Gender

 'LookupPackage' is the SSIS package for creating lookup table and validate gender